 Relating to New Friends in Sober Living

-In your sober living home, you will meet new sober people who may be in a similar situation as yourself.
+In your sober living home, you’ll meet new sober people who may be in a similar situation as yourself.
 Some of them will be closer to a full year of sobriety, and some may have more soul searching to do than you before they can transition into an independent lifestyle.
 Sober friends can relate to you on many levels, and a sober living home is a safe place to communicate and share with your peers.
-Making new friends could be as easy as just saying “hello.”
+Some people may find the prospect of being surrounded by strangers at a sober living home nerve-wracking but making new friends could be as easy as just saying “hello.”

-You won’t be able to interact with anyone if you never see or talk to anyone.
-Deciding how to start a dialogue is a lot simpler when you have a prearranged topic of conversation such as an activity, common interest, or even a support group.
-Learn about what your sober living home has to offer so you can get involved by finding new sober friends.
+Participating in activities with other residents at your sober living home is a necessary part of establishing new friendships.
+You won’t be able to interact with other residents if you never see or talk to anyone.
+Deciding how to start a dialogue is a lot simpler when you have a prearranged topic of conversation such as an activity, a common interest, or even a support group.
+Learn about the group activities and amenities your sober living home has to offer so you can get involved and find new sober friends.

-Here are a few tips for getting active with sober friends:
+Here are a few tips for getting involved and active with sober friends:

 - Choose something that makes you feel at ease.
-You’ll be able to start conversations while you’re in your comfort zone instead of dealing with a new situation on top of finding new friends.
+You’ll be better able to start conversations while you’re in your comfort zone instead of feeling overwhelmed because you’re dealing with a new situation while also trying to find new friends.

 - Look for outdoor activities as well as things to do inside.
-You may find that moving around out in nature and getting some exercise releases endorphins that make you feel good and confident about approaching new people.
+Moving around out in nature and getting some exercise releases endorphins that make you feel good and confident about approaching new people.

 - Don’t be afraid to try something new once you get settled.
 You may find that in finding new sober friends, you also find a new passion that you never imagined could be something you’d love.

 No matter how many activities you try and how much you get involved, you won’t be able to make any lasting connections unless you share with others.
-The best way to get involved is to talk about your experiences and open up in order to relate to the people around you.
+The best way to get involved is to talk about your experiences and open up so that you can relate to the people around you.
 In the safe environment of your sober living community, you can share with people in a judgment-free zone and make new friends you can relate to every day.

 If you need some support living a life of sobriety and are interested in making sober friends, Eudaimonia Recovery Homes may be the perfect fit for you.
-Our sober living group homes are designed to connect individuals who are learning to live a life of sobriety and we even host group activities and meetings so the residents of our houses can get to know each other.
+Our sober living group homes are designed to connect individuals who are learning to live a life of sobriety.
+We even host group activities and meetings so the residents of our houses can get to know each other.
 Call Eudaimonia today to get started.